inabikarilibrary/inalib/inapedia/players/japanese/raufuro.md

 # Raufuro

-Raufuro is a Japanese player, maining all 3 playstyles.
+Raufuro is a Japanese :jp: player, maining all 3 playstyles.

 ## Achievements